RT-Thread/rt-thread/documentation/posix/README.md

 RT-Thread implements most of the functions and constants of Pthreads, defined in the pthread.h, mqueue.h, semaphore.h, and sched.h header files according to the POSIX standard.
 Pthreads is a sublibrary of libc, and Pthreads in RT-Thread are based on the encapsulation of RT-Thread kernel functions, making them POSIX compliant.
 The Pthreads functions and related functions implemented in RT-Thread are described in detail in the following sections.

-## Thread
+# Thread

-### Thread Handle
+## Thread Handle

 ``` c
 typedef rt_thread_t pthread_t;
 ```

 `Pthread_t` is a redefinition of the `rt_thread_t` type, defined in the `pthread.h` header file. rt_thread_t is the thread handle (or thread identifier) of the RT-Thread and is a pointer to the thread control block.
 You need to define a variable of type pthread_t before creating a thread.
 Each thread corresponds to its own thread control block, which is a data structure used by the operating system to control threads.
 It stores some information about the thread, such as priority, thread name, and thread stack address.
-Thread control blocks and thread specific information are described in detail in the [Thread Management](../thread/thread.md) chapter.
+Thread control blocks and thread specific information are described in detail in the @ref thread_management chapter.

-### Create Thread
+## Create Thread

 ``` c
 int pthread_create (pthread_t *tid,